 Talking ’bout deals: Viñales might also be a good place to buy some cigars – basically fresh from the field.
 Since I just wanted a small souvenir, I bought a pack of ten pieces at a small Finca on the outward road to Havana.
 I cannot tell you anything about the quality since for me, it was just a souvenir.
 If you want to buy larger quantities of excellent stuff, you have to confide in your host.
 Or you purchase the pricey, yet sealed stuff at official stores at a pretty high price.

-Other souvenirs can be bought at the small, quite nice street market on Calle Ceferino Fernandez.
+Other souvenirs can be bought at the small, a quite nice street market on Calle Ceferino Fernandez.

 This map should give you an idea of where to go once you’re in Viñales: